chrisjosuedev/tasks-restapi/readme.md

 `npm start`

 ## ⚙️ Database Configuration
-You can configure to use SQLite In-Memory:
+You can configure to use SQLite In-Memory.

 ## 📌 Project Structure
 ```bash